Retail Companies That Sponsor CPT

 Does doing CPT at a retail company affect my future H-1B chances?

-CPT itself doesn't affect H-1B eligibility.
+CPT itself doesn't affect H-1B visa eligibility.
 What matters is your OPT.
 If you use 12 or more months of full-time CPT, you lose OPT eligibility, which removes the pathway to H-1B sponsorship after graduation.
 Keep full-time CPT under 12 months to protect your options.